gramener/builderrors/README.md

 - To only report errors with high severity, use `builderrors --bandit-severity=high` (or `medium`)
 - To skip this check, use `builderrors --skip-bandit` (e.g. if there are too many false-positives)

-## ERROR: eslint errors
+## ERROR: fix eslint errors

 [ESLint](https://eslint.org/) reports JavaScript errors in JS and HTML files -- including HTML templates.

-- Run `eslint --fix` to automatically fix eslint errors where possible.
+- To auto-fix required files, run `eslint --fix`.
 - To ignore a specific line, add a [`// eslint-disable-line`](https://eslint.org/docs/latest/user-guide/configuring/rules#disabling-rules) at the end
 - To ignore specific rules, add a [`.eslintrc.js`](http://eslint.org/docs/rules/) file based on the [default](.eslintrc.js)
 - To skip this check, use `builderrors --skip-eslint` (e.g. if you temporarily need the build to pass)